THE-SIMPLE-MARK/Dell-Latitude-E6430-Hackintosh/README.md

 After consulting with a couple of experienced people about this matter in the [r/hackintosh Paradise Discord](https://discord.gg/u8V7N5C) we came to the conclusion that there is only one chipset which has good native support and is kind of available online in my region (Hungary) for a relatively good price and specs.
 That is the BCM94360HMB chipset.
 Cards using this chipset have support for 2.4Ghz & 5Ghz with Bluetooth included. **I have recently ordered this card to test it out.
 I will update this part as soon as I get it working.**

+## Security Notes

+This OpenCore installation has only been configured with the most basic of security measures.
+It is up to you wether you want to add more security.
+You can read the [security part from Dortania's post install guide](https://dortania.github.io/OpenCore-Post-Install/universal/security.html).

 ## Updates

 Updates I've made over time can be found here.